Construction workers assist on building and construction sites by doing a range of manual labouring jobs.

 - place and compact filling and quarry materials

 - help to erect and dismantle scaffolding (subject to certification in some states and territories), ramps, catwalks, barricades and warning lights

-- mix, pour and spread concrete
+- mix, pour and spread concrete under supervision

 - use wheelbarrows to remove rubble and rubbish from building sites

 - dismantle small structures and strip materials in preparation for new construction

 - operate construction machinery (such as excavators), subject to any licensing and accreditation requirements

 Construction workers may specialise by working with particular tradespeople as a trade assistant, such as a plasterer's or bricklayer's labourer, or a carpenter's assistant.